JakeGreene/sse-chart/README.md

-This is your new Play application
+Chart Updates Using Server-Sent-Events
 =================================

-This file will be packaged with your application, when using `activator dist`.
+This is a test project for using server-sent-events to update chart data.